justinrubek/lockpad/README.md

 The primary development dependency is [nix](https://nixos.org/), with the project being bundled as a nix flake.

 For tips on using the provided development environment, see [`HACKING.md`](HACKING.md).

+### running

+The authentication service can be ran: `cargo run --bin lockpad-cli server http`.
+You'll need to configure environment variables for:

+- DynamoDB connection and table information
+- Secret/public keys

+The provided cli can be used to generate keys: `cargo run --bin lockpad-cli -- --help`